15-day trial

 Nutrition and hydration

-Nutritional planning for cyclists
+Nutrition planning for cyclists

 Importance of proper hydration

-Structure of macrocycle, mesocycle and microcycle
+Structure of macrocycle, mesocycle, and microcycle

 Practical examples of mesocycles and microcycles